-First is the blood pressure measured in the physician cabin known as an office-based blood pressure measurement.
+The blood pressure measured in a physician cabin is known as office-based blood pressure measurement.

 Home-Based Blood Pressure Measurement

-Second is the measurement of blood pressure in the home (this is to attenuate the white coat hypertension).
-The final blood pressure, which is obtained, is an average of the blood pressure measured during one week with least 7 to 14 data points.
-(The data points should contain a mix of both morning and evening blood pressure.)
+The measurement of blood pressure at home may attenuate white coat hypertension.
+The final blood pressure represents the average of blood pressure measured during a week with at least 7 to 14 data points (including a combination of both morning and evening blood pressure values.)
 According to the home-based assessment, hypertension is defined as blood pressure greater than, or equal to, 135/85 mmHg.

 Ambulatory Blood Pressure Measurement

-Ambulatory blood pressure measurement is the measurement of the blood pressure on the continuous movement of the patient.
+Ambulatory blood pressure measurement is the measurement of the blood pressure during continuous movement of the patient.
 In this method, the blood pressure is an average of the data collected during a particular time interval (usually 24 to 48 hours).

-Within the specified time interval, the repetition of measurement varies between daytime and night-time (usually every 15 minutes in a daytime and 30 to 60 minutes during sleep.)
+Within the specified time interval, the repeated measurements vary (usually every 15 minutes during the daytime and 30 to 60 minutes during sleep).
 According to the ambulatory blood pressure measurement, hypertension is defined as blood pressure (final average) greater than 130/80 mmHg.

 Cardiac Stress Testing

-As the name suggests, after inducing stress, the status of the functioning of the heart is evaluated.
-The stress is generated by means of performing exercise or by using the pharmacological agent (dobutamine or Dipyridamole).
-This is one of the well-validated tests for the evaluation of coronary artery disease.
+As the name suggests, after inducing stress, the cardiac function is evaluated.
+The stress is generated by performing exercise or using a pharmacological agent (dobutamine or Dipyridamole).
+It is a valid test for the evaluation of coronary artery disease.

 The test, which is performed after inducing the stress, can be electrocardiogram, echocardiography or radionuclide imaging.
-It is recommended to perform pretest probability scoring to evaluate the risk of disease related to the cardiovascular system which is, in turn, based upon a lot of criteria like gender, age extra, and then to perform cardiac stress testing only in those individuals who fall under the intermediate pretest probability.
-(Pretest probability is a method of evaluating whether a stress test is required or not.)
+A pretest probability scoring is recommended to evaluate the risk of cardiovascular disease, which in turn, is based upon multiple criteria such as gender and age.
+Cardiac stress testing is recommended only for individuals who fall under intermediate pretest probability, which is a method used to evaluate whether or not a stress test is required.

-It should be kept in mind that serious complications can occur in 1 in 10,000 as a result of stress tests like sudden cardiac death or myocardial infarction.
+It should be borne in mind that serious complications such as sudden cardiac death or myocardial infarction can occur in 1 in 10,000 as a result of stress tests.

-There are some absolute contraindications for conducting stress tests like unstable angina pectoris, presence of arrhythmia, heart failure, stenosis, which is uncontrolled and symptomatic, acute aortic dissection, acute myocardial infarction within 2 days, acute pulmonary embolism.
+Absolute contraindications against stress tests include unstable angina pectoris, arrhythmia, heart failure, stenosis, which are uncontrolled and symptomatic, acute aortic dissection, acute myocardial infarction within 2 days, and acute pulmonary embolism.

 Types of Exercise Testing

-Motor-driven treadmill and the stationary cycle Ergometer are the two most common ways of doing exercise stress testing.
-The testing it usually shifted from low workload to the higher workload, with the maximum timing of the test lasting for about 10 minutes for effective results.
-The endpoint is either a predetermined heart rate to be achieved, or the showing of any symptoms by the patients in performing the test.
+Motor-driven treadmill and the stationary cycle ergometer are the two most common types of exercise stress test.
+The testing is usually shifted from a lower to a higher workload, with the maximum duration of the test lasting for about 10 minutes for effective results.
+The endpoint is either a predetermined heart rate to be achieved or the manifestation of symptoms by the patients undergoing the test.

 Bruce protocol is the common protocol, which is followed for exercise testing.
-It should be known that other protocols for testing of patients who are presenting after myocardial infarction like Naughton protocol and for testing patients who are obese and having a sedentary lifestyle like modified Bruce protocols, are also present.
+It should be known that other testing protocols are available, such as the Naughton protocol for patients who present after myocardial infarction, and modified Bruce protocols for patients who are obese and with a sedentary lifestyle.

-The electrical activity in the heart starts from the sinoatrial node and progresses to the atrioventricular node.
+The electrical activity in the heart originates in the sinoatrial node and progresses to the atrioventricular node.
 Finally, it enters the Purkinje fibers through the Bundle of His.
-This electrical activity can be recorded as an electrocardiogram with the help of 12 electrodes placed over the skin on the chest at particular scientifically predefined regions.
+The electrical activity can be recorded as an electrocardiogram with the help of 12 electrodes placed over the skin on the chest at specific scientifically predefined regions.

-There are many conditions which can be characteristic leads on the echocardiogram pattern like ST elevation and depression in the case of myocardial infarction, QT prolongation in case of torsades de pointes.
-Premature ventricular contraction (time interval between R peak is a multiple of R-R interval) and ventricular tachycardia (wide ventricular complexes) can be diagnosed based on the ECG pattern.
+Several conditions are associated with characteristic ECG patterns such as ST elevation and depression in the case of myocardial infarction, and QT prolongation in case of torsades de pointes.
+Premature ventricular contraction (the time interval between R peaks is a multiple of R-R interval) and ventricular tachycardia (wide ventricular complexes) can be diagnosed based on the ECG pattern.

-Conduction defects occur in the heart because of the problems present in the conduction pathway.
-The various degrees of heart block like the first, second and third degree can be diagnosed based on a characteristic ECG pattern like a P wave precedes ventricular complex and intermittent skipped the ventricular beat.
+Cardiac conduction defects are attributed to abnormal conduction pathways.
+The various degrees (first, second, and third) of heart block can be diagnosed based on the characteristic ECG patterns such as a P wave preceding ventricular complex and intermittent skipping of the ventricular beat.
 In addition, cardiac conditions, electrolyte abnormalities like hypokalemia and hyperkalemia, can also be diagnosed based on ECG.

-Electrocardiogram has advantages like being economical and it is affordable to be kept even at the level of a Primary Health Centre.
-It also has an advantage that a basic medical doctor, without any super specialty, can make an interpretation of the status of the cardiovascular system based on the ECG.
+Electrocardiogram is economical and affordable even at the level of a Primary Health Center.
+In fact, a basic medical doctor, without any super specialty, can interpret the status of the cardiovascular system based on the ECG.

-This works on the principle of ultrasound and it helps with the visualization of the chambers of the heart, along with the status of the valves of the heart.
+Echocardiogram is based on the principle of ultrasound and facilitates the visualization of the chambers of the heart, along with the status of the heart valves.

-Doppler echocardiography is based on the Doppler Effect.
-When a transmitted wave is reflected back, based on the pattern of the reflected waves, particularly its frequency, the velocity and direction of the flow of obstacle can be determined.
+Doppler echocardiography is based on Doppler Effect.
+When a transmitted wave is reflected, based on the pattern of the reflected waves, the frequency, velocity and direction of the flow of obstacle can be determined.

 There are three main types of Doppler evaluations: continuous, color flow and pulsed evaluation.
-In the case of continuous Doppler, there is a continuous transmission and continuous reception in the transducer.
-This causes the problem of overlapping.
-Whereas, in the case of pulsed evaluation, though there is continuous transmission, the region of the reception by the transducer is defined a particular space; this helps in determining low velocity blood flow with more accuracy.
+In the case of continuous Doppler, there is a continuous transmission and reception in the transducer, which increases the risk of overlap.
+However, in the case of pulsed evaluation, despite continuous transmission, the region of transducer reception is defined by specific space, which facilitates the determination of low-velocity blood flow accurately.

-The Doppler is not only used in diagnosing conditions of the heart, but also in diagnosing pathologies related to the blood vessels like deep vein thrombosis.
-In the case of varicose veins, which occur because of the incompetence of the valves communicating between the superficial and deep venous system, this is very helpful in diagnosis.
+The Doppler is not only used in diagnosing cardiac conditions, but also pathologies related to the blood vessels such as deep vein thrombosis.
+Doppler echocardiography facilitates the diagnosis of varicose veins, which occur because of incompetent valves communicating between the superficial and deep venous system.

-In the case of the heart, it is able to determine the pressure difference across the stenotic valve and between the various chambers, and this remains one of the most powerful attributes of the Doppler echocardiography in the cast.
+In the case of the heart, Doppler echocardiography can be used to determine the pressure differences across the stenotic valve and between the various chambers.

-Whenever there is an injury to the cardiac cells, there occurs a disruption of the cell membrane and, in turn, the constituent of the cell gets leaked like troponin, lactate dehydrogenase, myoglobin etc. These can act as effective biomarkers in the determination of the extent and prognosis of cardiac injury which occur in case of myocardial infarction and many other conditions.
+Any injury to the cardiac cells disrupts the cell membrane, which leads to leakage of cellular constituents, such as troponin, lactate dehydrogenase, and myoglobin.
+These proteins act as effective biomarkers for the determination of the extent and prognosis of cardiac injury in case of myocardial infarction and other conditions.

-The normal physiological functions of troponin are to mediate the calcium-mediated interactions with actin and myosin, which are the contractile elements present in the cardiac cell.
-There are two types of troponin, namely troponin I and troponin T. In employing the troponin test, it should be performed at the time of admission which should be followed by a second assay after 3 to 6 hours.
-A second assay should demonstrate at least a 20% increase than what was determined during the time of admission.
+The normal physiological functions of troponin include calcium-mediated interactions with actin and myosin, which are contractile elements present in the cardiac cell.
+There are two types of troponin, namely troponin I and troponin T. The troponin test should be performed at the time of admission, followed by a second assay after 3 to 6 hours.
+A second assay should demonstrate at least a 20% increase compared with the level determined during the time of admission.

-Some of the recent recommendations propose the use of troponin I and troponin T when compared to creatine kinase MB.
-Cardiac troponin is also said to be better and more predictable, when compared to lactate dehydrogenase, myoglobin, and other biomarkers which were used in the past.
+Some of the recent recommendations propose the use of troponin I and troponin T when compared with creatine kinase MB.
+Cardiac troponin is also better and more predictable when compared with lactate dehydrogenase, myoglobin, and other biomarkers used in the past.

 Invasive Coronary Angiography

-In the cardiovascular system, the best and the gold standard test for the visualization of the status of the heart vessel in coronary artery disease is invasive coronary angiography.
-Though it has advantages over other tests, it has demerits like being an invasive procedure with high cost incurred in carrying out the test.
-It does not give an insight into the functional status of the heart and the blocks present in the microcirculation.
+Invasive coronary angiography is the gold standard test for the visualization of the status of the heart vessels in coronary artery disease.
+Despite its comparative advantages over other tests, it is an expensive and invasive procedure.
+It does not provide insight into the functional status of the heart and the blocks in microcirculation.

-For the diagnosis and evaluation of the rhythm disorder of the heart, electrophysiology tests are used.
-This testing is highly invasive in nature with multipolar electrodes placed in varying positions of heart like right atrium and right ventricle classically.
-In addition to this, electrodes are also kept in position like coronary sinus, bundle of his.
+Electrophysiology studies are used for the diagnosis and evaluation of the cardiac rhythm disorders.
+This test is highly invasive in nature with multipolar electrodes placed in various positions of heart such as right atrium and right ventricle classically.
+In addition, electrodes are also placed in positions such as coronary sinus, and bundle of His.